 Stop focusing on NPS, strong brands have BICEPS©

 Any organization, big or small, profit or not-for-profit, needs some form of income to pay salaries and/or finance their activities.
 Without a proper income, no independent organization can survive, let alone thrive.
 Companies that put business results up front, are primarily focused on making profit to establish economic growth.
 This growth enables them to scale up, and strengthen their market share and competitiveness.
 It provides the funds to invest in things like new segments, acquisitions and innovation.
 It is, in fact, the core principle of the capitalist economic system.
 Focusing on maximum profitability and Return on Investment (ROI) is good for the economy, employment opportunities, your shareholders, and your bonus.

 “The species that survives is the one that is able to adapt to and to adjust best to the changing environment in which it finds itself” (attributed to Charles Darwin).
 In business terms that is: those not only capable of following, but also of igniting and leading the change, are the winners.
-Those who are not and rely too much on cash cows, face the ultimate risk to shrink dramatically or even seize to exist (e.g. Kodak, Nokia).
+Those who are not and rely too much on cash cows, face the ultimate risk to lose relevance, shrink dramatically, or even seize to exist (e.g. Kodak, Nokia).
 The latter can be dethroned by (exponentially growing) startups, that disrupt their markets by bringing a fresh breeze, doing things smarter, or by creating demand in unexplored niches.